 The Grid is a collection of resources (processors, storage devices, peripherals etc) which may be used, shared by several applications to compute faster and more efficiently.
 The goal here is to create a simple, large, powerful and self managing virtual computer out of a large collection of connected heterogeneous systems sharing various combinations of resources, as put across in [3].
 [8] Provides a three point checklist to determine the class of systems that can be grouped under the term 'grid'.
 An environment with widely distributed resources such as the grid is prone to various types of security attacks, since applications may involve migration of code between the various sites.
 Thus, security assumes a role of vital importance in grid [12].
 Collaborative grid applications involve multiple users who co-operate together on a single shared task.
 Such applications can use multicasting to transmit the same data to a group of users.
 By using efficient multicast routing protocols, the network load can be minimized in such a scenario of one to many transmissions.
 Category of grid applications that may be referred to as "wide-area distributed computing" need Multicast as well as very high computational power.
 Grid is the best source for relatively cheap and enormous computational power.
 For example, [7] quotes several applications like Computational Steering [13], Video Conferencing and Online Network Gaming.
-The LeaSel model has already been adopted successfully to support Online Network games [5].
 The stringent security needs of collaborative grid applications necessitate the development of a secure multicast security model exclusively for grid.